Down that narrow lane

-Washing the facades of the waterfront shops
+Where the facades of the shops are bright

 The paths by the sea are quiet this early in the day